Can Simply Drinking More Water Relieve Anxiety & Boost Mood?

 Water benefits your health, mood, ability to deal with both physical and mental stress, and your longevity.

-Research has shown that even mild dehydration can cause:
+Research has shown that even mild dehydration can cause the following issues.
+(Click on the line item for related studies.)

 If you don’t take in enough water throughout the day, you hamper cellular function and stifle your body’s ability to create neurotransmitters and hormones required to deal with stress.